Ben-G/Website/content/post/24-Flux-iOS.md

 self._state.value = self._state.value
 {{< /highlight >}}

-This state update will now kick off the mechanism that updates the UI - we'll discuss the details of that process in a second.
+The assignment to the `_state` property will now kick off the mechanism that updates the UI - we'll discuss the details of that process in a second.

-Technically the last line would not be necessary, since the update of `isFiltering` in the statement before already triggers a state update and a subsequent UI update.
-However, I did not want these independent state updates to depend on each other.

 We dived pretty deep into the implementation details so I want to end this section with a reminder of the high level store responsibilities: